stevemussmann/gtseqSim/README.md

 - This program is in a very early development stage - use at your own risk.
 - Currently treats all individuals in the input genepop file as belonging to the same population.
 - Genepop input format should be somewhat flexible (i.e., either 2-digit or 3-digit format should be acceptable but not tested).
-- Does not currently handle missing data properly.
-Missing data might cause the program to crash or produce weird/unexpected output unless missing alleles also coded in 2-digit or 3-digit format (i.e., 0000 for 2-digit or 000000 for 3-digit).
+- Missing alleles must be coded in genepop 2-digit or 3-digit format (i.e., 0000 for 2-digit or 000000 for 3-digit).
-- Genotyping error and missing data simulation functions not yet implemented.
+- Genotyping error simulation function not yet implemented.
 - Minimal error checking procedures have been implemented.
-Error messages will be minimally helpful to the user.
+Most error messages will be minimally helpful to the user.

 ## Input Requirements
 ### Required